unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Any un-activated Units/Pings in the player's force may be included.
 Designated Units are now considered to be in the Taskforce (aka Taskforce Units).

+If the Non-Active Player has activated all of their Units this Round, the Active Player must include all of their remaining Units in one Taskforce.

 #### Reveal

 Any Pings in the Taskforce may be Revealed.
 See: [Revealing](#revealing)